EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 ## Reply to MQTT client

-Based on the replies from Will Service and mostly Subscription Service, the FE builds the _CONNACK_ message and sends it to the MQTT client.
+Based on the replies from Last Will and Testament Service and mostly Subscription Service, the FE builds the _CONNACK_ message and sends it to the MQTT client.

 **CONNACK**